jansvoboda11/psr-router/README.md

 **Router** is a PHP routing library built with [PSR-7](https://www.php-fig.org/psr/psr-7/) in mind.

 Routers in general allow your application to execute different code paths based on the incoming HTTP request.\
-**Router** features simple declarative way of creating routes, great performance and high flexibility.
+This library features simple declarative way of creating routes, great performance and high flexibility.

 ## Installation